TeamMH/minehut.xyz/CONTRIBUTING.md

 # Contribute

+Any contribution is welcome, whether it be an article, a typo, or a bug.

+Make sure that your issue/pull request is not a duplicate!

+## About markdown

 If you want to write a new article, please read this thoroughly.

 If you want to change code, you don't need to read this.

-## About markdown

 Markdown is a simple markup language that is used for formatting text with simple syntax.
 We use this language because of its simplicity and popularity.